eleybourn/Book-Catalogue/README.md

   case. e.g. "The murder on the links" becomes "Murder on the Links, The"
 * Using ISBN or Barcode scanning will also download a thumbnail (if available)

+new in 6.0.7
+* Check for missing covers on startup if upgraded from older version and startup message possibly missed or ignored.

 new in 6.0
 * Builtin scanner!
 We now use native machine Android library to read barcodes.
 Old scanners are still available in case there are issues, but will be removed in a future release.